Written by on 7/25/2014 6:00:00 AM

 "We want to impart an attitude of happiness and joy here," says Donna Raker, oncology nurse, about Community Cancer Center South.
 "Cancer gives the impression of gloom and doom, but we find that our patients want to celebrate life every day."

 Celebrate they do.
-The patients and staff in the radiation oncology department at Community Cancer Center South are notorious for hosting parties and themed events to make cancer treatment fun.
+The patients and staff in Dr. Darrel Ross' radiation oncology department at Community Cancer Center South are notorious for hosting parties and themed events to make cancer treatment fun.

 Written by on 6/1/2014 6:15:00 AM

-Dr. Ross is a radiation oncologist at Community Cancer Center South and an MD Anderson Cancer Network® certified physician.
+Dr. Darrel Ross is a radiation oncologist at Community Cancer Center South.

 Today is National Cancer Survivor Day.
 It’s a day when not only do we honor all those who've won their battle with cancer, but those still fighting.
 From their first treatment to their last, cancer patients are strong and brave.
 That’s why all of our patients at Community Health Network are survivors each and every day.